AriFordsham/GHCWiki/status/may13.md

 # GHC Status Report May 2013

-\[work in progress\]

 As planned, we made another minor release 7.6.2 from the 7.6 branch in January 2013.
 This included only bug and performance fixes; no new features were added.

-We plan to put out a new major release 7.8.1 in November 2013.
-This will include several significant changes, including:
+We plan to put out a new major release 7.8.1 soon after ICFP 2013, including some significant changes described below.

+There remains more to do than we will ever have time for, so please do come and join in the fun!

+## Source language and type system

+Simon and Dimitrios overhauled the solver for type constraints, once more.
+No new functionality, but the result is smaller, faster, and lacks many of the bugs of its predecessor.
+You don't want to know all the details, but it reminded us again of how valuable it is that the constraint solve is now one coherent piece of code, with a well-defined task, than being spread out in bits and pieces across the type checker.

+Meanwhile others have been adding new features.

 - **Poly-kinded `Typeable`.**
-  The `Typeable` class is now poly-kinded, meaning we can finally drop the boilerplate `TypeableN` classes.
+  The `Typeable` class is now kind-polymorphic, meaning we can finally drop the boilerplate `TypeableN` classes.
   The new definition of `Typeable` is as follows:

 > `class Typeable (a :: k) where typeRep :: proxy a -> TypeRep`